-Running a membership site can be extremely rewarding, from the personal satisfaction that comes with sharing your knowledge and expertise, to growing a community of like-minded individuals after the same goals – not to mention the freedom and financial stability it can bring to your life.
+Running a membership site can be extremely rewarding.
+You get personal satisfaction from sharing your knowledge and expertise.
+It allows you to grow a community of like-minded individuals pursuing the same goals.
+Additionally, it can bring freedom and financial stability to your life.

 However, sometimes it’s easy to get lost in the excitement and forget to check whether or not your efforts are producing real results.

-Measuring your membership site’s long-term performance can inform your decisions across all areas of your business, from marketing to site content, but how do you do it?
+Measuring your membership site’s long-term performance can inform your decisions across all areas of your business, from marketing to site content, but what should you measure?

-It all starts with metrics – and Key Performance Indicators (or KPIs) can tell you if your membership site is doing well or not.
-Keep reading as we discuss the KPIs that you should be measuring right now, and how to optimize them to help your membership business thrive.
+Key Performance Indicators (or KPIs) can tell you if your membership site is doing well or not.
+Keep reading as we discuss the KPIs that you should be measuring right now.

 Essential KPIs for Membership Sites

-Because the membership business model focuses on the long-term, the KPIs you should measure often show you monthly or yearly averages and trends.
+The membership business model focuses on the long-term.
+The KPIs you should measure often show you monthly or yearly averages and trends.

 These factors inform your decision-making, give you a view of performance changes over time, and provide evidence of progress toward certain goals, among other things.